oracle-livelabs/apex/apex-professional-hol12/1-improving-the-report-and-form.md

 ## Introduction

-In this lab, you learn how to Create and Customize a Form, and then you link the Form to an Interactive Report.
+In this lab, you will learn how to create and customize Forms in Oracle APEX and then link the forms to a Classic Report.
+This will help you enhance your applications' user experience and functionality by allowing users to interact with data more effectively.

 Estimated Time: 5 minutes